igrishaev/pg/doc/020-client.md

 [{:val 1, :val_1 true, :val_2 "dunno"}]
 ~~~

-This behaviour stacks with the `fn-column` parameter: the `fn-column` get
-applied after the column names have been transformed.
+This behaviour stacks with the `fn-column` parameter: the `fn-column` gets applied after the column names have been transformed.

 ~~~clojure
 (pg/query conn "SELECT 1 as val, true as val, 'dunno' as val" {:as as/kebab-keys})